-If you feel like your current strategy has been at a standstill, add Pinterest ideas into the mix and you’ll notice a difference!
+If you feel like your current strategy has been at a standstill, add idea pins into the mix and you’ll notice a difference!

 Uploading Idea Pins

-You can upload up to 20 frames to your idea pins and it can be photos and videos.
+You can upload up to 20 frames to your idea pins and it can be a mix of photos or videos.
 You’ll have the option to add text overlays, filters, and music if you’re using a video.

 I recommend using all of these features when creating your idea pins.
 They love when we use everything they provide within the app, but you won’t be penalized for it if you decide not to.

-The best dimensions for idea pins are the same as IG Reels (9:16)!
+The best dimensions for idea pins are the same as Instagram Reels (9:16)!